Quantifying culinary diversity across countries.

 Iconic dishes

-Lithuanian culture places strong emphasis on folk traditions, pagan heritage and basketball.
-It’s often called Lithuania’s “second religion,” with the national team consistently performing well internationally despite country’s size.
-Beer brewing is another tradition, with hundreds of regional recipes…
+Lithuanian culture places strong emphasis on folk traditions, pagan heritage, and basketball.
+It’s often called Lithuania’s second religion.
+Beer brewing is another tradition, with hundreds of regional recipes.

 5 most similar countries by ingredients